kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

 - Oh, and he said "you Young'uns", as an experienced programmer to one starting off..LOL.
 That made me chuckle secretly.
   I mean, it was just a really positive, pleasant experience and I enjoyed it thoroughly, regardless of their decision.

+## Touching moment

+- In the midst of beating up on myself today, I ran across a website [Rejected](https://rejected.us/) where software engineers talk about being rejected and you can actually open up an issue to talk about who rejected you, etc, and how you recovered.
+- I was reading through, because some of it is *really* encouraging (to see how people bounced back) and I came across my friend, [Sam](https://github.com/samlecuyer), who was rejected years ago by a company, and went on to work for Yahoo and Amazon.
+I had to leave a comment on his issue from years ago, to tell him that I saw his post.
+Man, that almost teared me up. :/

+- It was particularly meaningful to me because Sam is the same person who, just this year, when I was dealing with some hostility from a person in the tech community, said to me "I support you".
+I asked him "do you think I can be a programmer one day?", to which he responded "I think you'd make a great programmer!".
+I will never forget that. :(

 ## Meanwhile...I stayed up until 2am...

 - I was up until 2 studying how to parse JSON data in Python, and learning about HTTP requests, and strangely,